canonical/lxd/doc/rest-api.md

 {
-    "name": "backupName",      // unique identifier for the backup "expiry": 3600,            // when to delete the backup automatically "container_only": true,    // if True, snapshots aren't included "optimized_storage": true  // if True, btrfs send or zfs send is used for container and snapshots }
+    "name": "backupName",      // unique identifier for the backup "expiry": 3600,            // when to delete the backup automatically "instance_only": true,     // if True, snapshots aren't included "optimized_storage": true  // if True, btrfs send or zfs send is used for instance and snapshots }
 ```

-### `/1.0/containers/<name>/backups/<name>`
+### `/1.0/instances/<name>/backups/<name>`
 #### GET
  * Description: Backup information
  * Introduced: with API extension `container_backup`